Catholic Church in Kosovo: Middle Ages

-Pope John XXII tried to turn catholic Albanians against Serbian rule, but this didn't succeed.
-In 1332, an anonomous Dominican priest called for help to liberate "catholic Latins and Albanians who detest Slavic rule" from the Kingdom of Rascia(Serbia).
-Under the rule Tsar Stefan Dušan catholic Albanians were persecuted and were forcefully converted to Serbian orthodoxy, thus having their names changed to Slavic orthodox names.
-After the Battle of Kosovo in 1389 Serbian rule in Kosovo started to weaken and Ottoman Islam was first introduced in Kosovo, with the first mosques being built in Pristina, Vučitrn and Prizren.
+Pope John XXII tried to turn Catholic Albanians against Serbian rule, but this didn't succeed.
+In 1332, an anonymous Dominican priest called for help to liberate "catholic Latins and Albanians who detest Slavic rule" from the Kingdom of Rascia(Serbia).
+Under the rule Tsar Stefan Dušan, all Catholic believers were persecuted, including those Albanians of the Catholic faith.
+After the Battle of Kosovo in 1389 Serbian rule in Kosovo started to weaken and Ottoman Islam was first introduced in Kosovo, with the first mosques being built in Pristina, Vushtrri and Prizren.
 In 1455 Kosovo was fully conquered by the Ottomans, with Novo Brdo falling in 27 of June 1441, Prizren in 21 of June 1455 and Zvečan in 1455, thus ending 157 years of Serbian rule in Kosovo.

 Kosovo war (1997-1999)

-During the Kosovo war, vandalisation of Kosovo Albanian Catholic churches occurred.
+During the Kosovo war, vandalization of Kosovo Albanian Catholic churches occurred.
 The Catholic Church of St Anthony located in Gjakovë had major damage done by Yugoslav Serb soldiers.
 In Pristina, Yugoslav Serb officers ejected nuns and a priest from the Catholic church of St. Anthony and installed aircraft radar in the steeple.

 Modern period

+An important Catholic charity organization is Caritas Kosovo which has a presence all over the country, including in the Serbian dominated areas.

 On 26 November 2019, an earthquake struck Albania.
 The Catholic Church in Kosovo held mass on 1 December across the country and it collected charitable donations by parishioners for earthquake victims and their families.

 One of the oldest Catholic churches in Kosovo is the Catholic church of Vinarc, in Mitrovica.
+It is disputed by Serbian Orthodox Church.